 - Seodaemun-gu is situated in the northwest of Seoul, surrounded by mountains, and very popular among foreigners.
 Foreign students and professors in particular like to settle here.
-They enjoy the close proximity to different universities such as the Ewha Women’s University, Hongik University, and Yonsai University.
+They enjoy the close proximity to different universities such as the Ewha Woman’s University, Hongik University, and Yonsai University.

 A Well-Organized Public Transportation System

 Seoul has a comprehensive public transportation system which allows you to travel almost everywhere without much of a hassle.
 The bus system, for instance, is reasonably priced and operates from 04:30 to 01:00.
-While some bus route maps are also displayed in English, drivers usually understand only Korean.
+While some bus route maps are also displayed in English, drivers usually only understand Korean.
 The bus number will tell you which districts the buses serve.

 There are three types of buses: